stefanes/PSGraphite/docs/functions/Get-GraphiteMetric.md

 ```

 ### -Timestamp
-Specifies timestamp, will be converted to Unix epoch time if needed.
+Specifies the timestamp of the metrics, converted to Unix Epoch if needed.

 ```yaml
 Type: String